fofmbarros/tvhplayer/README.md

 Samsung SmartTV Player widget for [TV Headend](https://tvheadend.org).

-:warning: **Warning**: This repository is no longer maintained.
-Feel free to fork and customize it. :warning:

 ## Compatibility

 :warning: I've only tested it with my 2011 Samsung TV - UE40D6500, but it's very likely this would work with 2012/2013 TVs as well.